 The best part about living with these cats?
-They are known for being easy going and sociable.
+They are known for being easy-going and sociable.
 Bombays will greet your guests at the door and then immediately sit in their laps.
-Bred to look like a black panther, this domestic cat has beautiful copper eyes.

 Which cat lover bred the Bombay?

-In 1953, Louisville, Kentucky, cat breeder Nikki Horner loved her black cats so much she created a cat that she referred to as a (this is their nickname) "parlor panther."
-The breed is a result of a cross-bred grand champion sable Burmese and a black American Shorthair with copper colored eyes.
+In 1953, Louisville, Kentucky, cat breeder Nikki Horner loved her black cats so much she created a cat that she referred to as a parlor panther.
+The breed is a result of a cross-bred grand champion sable Burmese and a black American Shorthair with copper-colored eyes.